IDB supports CentAm disaster fund with US$1.6bn

 Cabei recently revealed its reconstruction efforts in Nicaragua, Honduras and Guatemala amount to almost US$4bn.
 Talks on building dams in Honduras are due to take place this week.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

-News in: Infrastructure (Nicaragua)
+News in: Infrastructure (Guatemala)

 Subscribe to Latin America’s most trusted business intelligence platform.

-Other projects in: Infrastructure (Nicaragua)
+Other projects in: Infrastructure

 Get critical information about thousands of Infrastructure projects in Latin America: what stages they're in, capex, related companies, contacts and more.